MrFangyulong/MrFangyulong.github.io/content/zh/authors/Wei Zhang/_index.md

 ---
 # Display name
-title: Wei Zhang
+title: 张巍

 # Full name (for SEO)
-first_name: Wei
+first_name: 巍
-last_name: Zhang
+last_name: 张

 # Username (this should match the folder name)
 authors:
-  - Wei Zhang
+  - 张巍

 # Is this the primary user of the site?
 superuser: false